pittcsc/pittcswiki/src/guides/academics/prospective/incoming-freshmen.md

 - **How's the research?**
   - If you're interested in research, look up professors who study certain topics, and try to take a class with them or stop by office hours to get to know them better!
 A good professor can serve as a mentor and a valuable recommendation letter if you're interested in grad school.
   - Pitt's CS research is actually quite good - you can search up specific area strength in topics in CS on [csrankings.org](https://csrankings.org).
-For example, Pitt is #4 in AI paper output nationwide.
+Pitt regularly within the top #50 of multiple categories.

 ## Assorted Questions/Tips for Pitt CS